isabellamwest/scratchlearn/README.md

 ![python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12%20%7C%203.13-blue)
 [![licence](https://img.shields.io/badge/licence-MIT-lightgrey)](LICENSE)

-I built this library to understand how scikit-learn algorithms work from first principles.
-Each algorithm is implemented using only NumPy, with the mathematical derivation documented alongside the code and unit tests verifying agreement with scikit-learn.
+scratchlearn is a small collection of machine learning algorithms implemented from scratch in NumPy.
+Each estimator is a single class written for readability, with the mathematical derivation documented alongside the code and tests that check the results against scikit-learn.

-I kept the library small so each implementation stays readable.
-Each estimator is implemented as a single class, prioritising clarity over optimisation, with the underlying theory explained in the accompanying notes.
+The project is a study of how the standard algorithms work.
+It prioritises clarity over performance and is not intended for production use.

-## What's inside
+## Contents

 | Algorithm | Code | Derivation | Parity test |
 | --- | --- | --- | --- |